 Farm Gate Access

-The Farm Gate Access Project has been specifically designed to make it easier to apply for and approve safe and legal access for higher productivity vehicles travelling on low volume council roads.
-This provides a benefit to local farmers, businesses, participating councils and the community more broadly.
+The Farm Gate Access Project has been designed to make it easier to apply for and approve safe and legal access for higher productivity vehicles travelling on low volume council roads.
+This benefits local farmers, businesses, participating councils and the community.

 Farm Gate Access Project

 The Farm Gate Access Project has been developed to help councils make timely decisions about access for heavy vehicles on lower risk roads.

 The project introduces a road access assessment framework, including a third party risk assessment tool.
 It aims to provide greater information on the road and roadside as part of the access application to assist local councils in their responsibility as road manager when considering access requests on low volume roads to farms that operate small-scale primary production activities.

 The model aims to benefit local farmers, businesses, participating councils and the broader community by fostering safe and legal access for heavy vehicles.